 Noah Rudd is an oboist, born and raised in New Zealand.
 Now active as a soloist, chamber musician and orchestral performer, he was rather a late bloomer to the 'play a musical instrument' scene.
-Despite dabbling in a number of instruments, it wasn't until he turned nine that he decided on the oboe and began learning with Alison Jepson - a decision that directed his musical journey.
+Despite dabbling in a number of instruments, it wasn't until he turned 9 that he decided on the oboe and began learning with Alison Jepson, a decision that directed his musical journey.

 In 2018, Noah graduated from the University of Auckland with a Bachelor of Music, studying under the tutelage of Robert Orr and Martin Lee.
-During this time, he held the Principal chair in the University of Auckland Symphony Orchestra, Auckland Youth Orchestra (AYO) and NZSO National Youth Orchestra.
-He has also performed with a number of professional orchestras, including the Auckland Philharmonia Orchestra and New Zealand Symphony Orchestra.
+During this time, he held the position of Principal Oboe in the University of Auckland Symphony Orchestra, Auckland Youth Orchestra and NZSO National Youth Orchestra.
+He also played as a casual musician with a number of professional orchestras including the Auckland Philharmonia Orchestra and New Zealand Symphony Orchestra.

-Currently, Noah is training at the Australian National Academy of Music (ANAM) with Principal Oboist of the Melbourne Symphony Orchestra, Jeffrey Crellin.
+This is Noah’s second year training at the Australian National Academy of Music (ANAM) with Principal Oboe of the Melbourne Symphony Orchestra, Jeffrey Crellin.

 Photo by Pia Johnson